 The Successor Agency reports their investments at fair value, except for highly liquid money market investments, guaranteed investment contracts, and other investments with maturities of one year or less at time of purchase, which are considered cash equivalents and are stated at amortized cost.
 Market value is used as fair value for those securities for which market quotations are readily available.
 Changes in fair value are reflected in the revenue of the period in which they occur.

-(A Fiduciary Component Unit of the City of Fresno, California) Notes To The Financial Statements (Continued) For The Year Ended June 30, 2017
+Notes to the Financial Statements (Continued) For the Year Ended June 30, 2018

 Note 1 - Summary of Significant Accounting Policies (Continued)